Armand-hvl/StripeCord/README.md

 ## :warning: StripeCord v2.4 is now available!

 ### 🧪 Release Notes
-- This is the first **Release Version** of **V2** (the last Release Candidate).
-Breaking errors may occur but unlikely.

-StripeCord v2.4 is a major packed with improvements, new features, and refactoring to ensure greater stability, control, and easier configuration, you can check more about this release in the updates section, [click here](https://github.com/Rodaviva29/StripeCord/releases/tag/v2.3).
+StripeCord v2.4 is a major packed with improvements, new features, and refactoring to ensure greater stability, control, and easier configuration, you can check more about this release in the updates section, [click here](https://github.com/Rodaviva29/StripeCord/releases/tag/v2.4).

 If anyone would like to help the project, I would be grateful if you could make PRs or create a issue for enhancement features or bugs found.
 Any [Ko-Fis](https://ko-fi.com/rodaviva) given would be greatly welcome to allow me to continue to mantain this project development.